finos/common-domain-model/documentation/source/documentation.rst

 Other Misc.
 Information
 """""""""""""""""""""""

-* The effective date is optional as not applicable to certain events (e.g. observations), or may be redundant with the event date..
+* The effective date is optional as not applicable to certain events (e.g. observations), or may be redundant with the event date.
-* The event qualifier attribute is derived from the event qualification features, as detailed in the `Event Qualification Section`_.
+* The event qualifier attribute is derived from the event qualification features.
+This is further detailed in the `Event Qualification Section`_.

 Workflow
 ^^^^^^^^